Sales phone number 403-671-4015

 Recommended MSD plug wire crimping tool PN 35051

-Building your MSD plug wire set
+Video for building your MSD plug wire set

 For other aviation product information, click here: Aircraft